advanced-ads/advanced-ads-genesis/readme.txt

 There are currently 51 placements in 7 logical groups.
 You can find extended information on them in the [Genesis Hook Reference](https://my.studiopress.com/docs/hook-reference) (Genesis login needed).

-The positions are mostly self explanatory.
+The positions are mostly self-explanatory.
 When you check the reference against the positions in the Genesis placement then you should keep in mind that I removed the genesis_  prefix.

 == Installation ==

-The Genesis Ads plugin is based on the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
+The Ads for Genesis plugin is based on the free Advanced Ads plugin, a simple and powerful ad management solution for WordPress.
 Before using this plugin download, install and activate Advanced Ads for free from https://wordpress.org/plugins/advanced-ads/.
 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==